BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 * based on node-opcua v2.64 (OPC UA v1.03)
 * extendable with node-opcua-isa95

-*The latest version published to NPM was 3.12.1, while our version is based on 3.10.2.
+*The latest version published to NPM was 3.12.1, while this fork is based on 3.10.2.

 ## Installing